 - Do we want to be a provider of choice or only of last resort? - When our safety net patients age into Medicare or gain access to commercial coverage do they stay with us?
-Do we want them to? - Do we need to expand our employed/owned or contracted network to accommodate access for our target population?

-- 5. Engage primary care physicians, specialists, and other key providers to standardize care flows, referral guidelines, and access to specialty care to enable appropriate utilization of lowercost points of care. - Create a financial pro forma and funds flow that charts a financial sustainability roadmap through shifts in high-cost acute care and other institutional utilization to lower-cost, safer interventions through ambulatory, home, and community care interventions and wellness promotion tightly coordinated with emergency department, inpatient, and postacute institutional facilities.
+Do we want them to? - Do we need to expand our employed/owned or contracted network to accommodate access for our target population? - emergency department visits, inpatient admissions, and post-acute institutionalization. - Engage primary care physicians, specialists, and other key providers to standardize care flows, referral guidelines, and access to specialty care to enable appropriate utilization of lowercost points of care. - Create a financial pro forma and funds flow that charts a financial sustainability roadmap through shifts in high-cost acute care and other institutional utilization to lower-cost, safer interventions through ambulatory, home, and - community care interventions and wellness promotion tightly coordinated with emergency department, inpatient, and postacute institutional facilities. - Create provider and CBO valuebased payment contracts that leverage the funds flow model to demonstrate how they can be more successful financially by hitting their KPIs for quality and total cost of care.